S3 Intelligent Tiering Storage Class

 The mechanism by which Intelligent Tiering transitions objects between tiers is based on the access pattern to each object.
 Operations like replication, if in place, may continuously access objects that are not currently used by the application and render Intelligent Tiering’s transition mechanism inefficient.

-JFrog recommends mapping the procedures applied to the objects of your storage before embarking on the transition to Intelligent Tiering because if the objects are constantly refreshed, Intelligent Tiering will never transition them to the cheaper tiers.
+JFrog recommends mapping the procedures applied to your storage objects before transitioning to Intelligent Tiering.
+If objects are constantly refreshed, Intelligent Tiering will never transition them to the cheaper tiers.

 Implementing the S3 Intelligent Tiering Storage Class